ucoProject/ucoproject.github.io/resources/github_policies.md

 jumbo_desc:
 ---

-This page describes policies to make stable addresses for software repositories on [https://github.com/casework/](https://github.com/casework/).
+This page describes policies to make stable addresses for software repositories on [https://github.com/ucoProject/](https://github.com/ucoProject/).

-Types of repositories on GitHub/casework
+Types of repositories on GitHub/ucoProject
 ----------------------------------------

 ### Implementation

-An Implementation converts tool output to CASE.
-There is an inherent tie of a CASE Implementation to a specific tool or data format.
+An Implementation converts tool output to UCO.
+There is an inherent tie of a UCO Implementation to a specific tool or data format.

-Originally, CASE had considered using "Proof of Concept," or "Implementation," for these repositories.
+Originally, UCO had considered using "Proof of Concept," or "Implementation," for these repositories.
 On considering a "Development status" annotation for each repository, "Proof of Concept" no longer seemed worthwhile, as it could cause a repository rename if a proof of concept would gain sufficient interest.

 ### Utility